Sauna-Planet

 Timer Function

-Another basic benefit of the Apple Watch that could come in handy in a sauna is the timer function.
+Another basic benefit of the Apple Watch that could come in handy in a sauna is the Apple Watch sauna timer function.
 A healthy person ought not to spend more than 20 minutes in the sauna without taking a break to get some water.
-So by setting a 20-minute timer on your Apple Watch, you can feel free to step into the sauna and take a meditative solo session without the worry of accidentally overexposing yourself to the heat.
-And if you are working to build up your sauna stamina, you could also set a timer to increase increments and watch as your tolerance grows.
+So by setting a 20-minute timer on your Apple Watch, you can feel free to step into the sauna.
+You’ll now be able to take a meditative solo session without the worry of accidentally overexposing yourself to the heat.
+And if you are working to build up your sauna stamina, consider setting a timer to increase increments and watch your tolerance grow.

-If you are planning on using your timer in a public sauna, however, be certain to ask everyone in the sauna beforehand.
-Even if your timer is set to vibrate and not let off a tone, even that slight noise could be a bother for those trying to get the most out of their sauna visit.
+If you are planning on using your timer in a public sauna be certain to ask everyone in the sauna beforehand.
+Your Apple watch could vibrate and not let off a tone.
+Even that slight noise could be a bother for those trying to get the most out of their sauna visit.

 Thermometer Function